Equatoria: British policy

-Equatoria and Sudanese independence
+Sudanese independence

 In February 1953, the United Kingdom and Egypt reached an agreement providing for Sudanese self-government and self-determination.
 On January 1, 1956 Sudan gained independence from the British and Egyptian governments.
 The new state was under the control of the Arab led Khartoum government.
 The Arab Khartoum government had promised Southerners full participation in the political system, however, after independence the Khartoum government reneged on its promises.
 Southerners were denied participation in free elections and marginalized from political power.
-The government actions created resentment in the South that led to a mutiny by a group of Equatorians sparking the 21 year civil war (1955–1972, 1983 to 2004).
+The government actions created resentment in the south that led to a mutiny by a group of Equatorians sparking the 21 year civil war (1955–1972 and 1983–2004).

 Equatoria Corps

 Equatorians played an instrumental role in the struggle for autonomy in South Sudan.
 The origins of Sudan's civil war dates back to 1955, a year before independence, when it became clear the Arabs were going to take over the national government in Khartoum.
 Equatoria gave its name to the southernmost unit of the British Sudan Defence Force, formed during the Anglo-Egyptian administration.
 This was the Equatoria or Southern Corps.

 On August 18, 1955, No. 2 Company of the Equatoria Corps mutinied at Torit, Eastern Equatoria.
-No. 2 Company had been ordered to make ready to move to the north, but instead of obeying, the troops mutinied, along with other Southern soldiers across the South in Juba, Yei, Yambio, and Maridi.
+No. 2 Company had been ordered to make ready to move to the north, but instead of obeying, the troops mutinied, along with other Southern soldiers across the south in Juba, Yei, Yambio, and Maridi.
 The Khartoum government sent other Sudan Defence Force units to quell the rebellion and many mutineers of the Equatoria Corps went into hiding rather than surrender.
 This marked the beginning of the first civil war in southern Sudan.
-The rebellion that emerged from the Equatoria Corps was later called Anya Nya and the leaders were separatists, who demanded the creation of a separate South Sudan nation, free from Arab domination.
-The Equatorian leaders of the Anya Nya and founders of the struggle were Rev. Fr Saturnino Ohure was of Lotuho origin, who was the first man said to have fired a bullet, and launched the start of the first civil war, in Torit; Fr.
-Saturnino Lohure from Otuho; Aggrey Jaden from Pojulu; Joseph Ohide from Otuho; Marko Rume from Kuku; Ezboni Mondiri from Moru; Albino Tombe from Lokoya; Tafeng Lodongi from Otuho; Lazaru Mutek from Otuho; Benjamin Loki from Pojulu; Elia Lupe from Kakwa; Elia Kuzee from Zande;Timon Boro from Moru; Dominic Dabi Manango, from Zande; Alison Monani Magaya, from Zande; Isaiah Paul, from Zande; Dominic Kassiano Dombo, from Zande; and many others.
+The rebellion that emerged from the Equatoria Corps was later called Anya Nya and the leaders were separatists, who demanded the creation of a separate South Sudanese nation, free from Arab domination.
+The Equatorian leaders of the Anya Nya and founders of the struggle included Saturnino Ohure, Aggrey Jaden, Ezboni Mondiri, and Benjamin Lwoki.

 The Khartoum government sent its forces to arrest the rebels and capture anyone who supported their cause.
 By the early 1960s civilians believed to be Anya Nya sympathizers were arrested and shipped to Kodok concentration camp where they were tortured and killed.
 Some of the first detainees and survivors of the horrific torture at Kodok include Emmanuel Lukudu and Philip Lomodong Lako.